myltik/azure-docs.ru-ru/articles/automation/automation-scenario-aws-deployment.md

 <properties
-   pageTitle="Автоматизация развертывания виртуальной машины в Amazon Web Services | Microsoft Azure" description="В этой статье показано, как автоматизировать создание виртуальной машины Amazon Web Service с помощью службы автоматизации Azure." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Automating deployment of a VM in Amazon Web Services | Microsoft Azure" description="This article demonstrates how to use Azure Automation to automate creation of an Amazon Web Service VM" services="automation" documentationCenter="" authors="mgoedtel"